josephnguyen-macusaone/abc-dashboard/backend/docs/guides/email-setup-guide.md

 1. Validate email addresses before sending
 2. Check for typos in recipient addresses
 3. Remove invalid email formats
-4. Use SendGrid's email validation API
+4. Use Mailjet's email validation API

 #### IP Not Whitelisted (if applicable)